street children living in the world today. We are trying to make that number a

 Rightful InheritanceIn Uganda, orphan street children are rarely awarded land that has been taken by others after the death of their parents.
 Saving Grace in Uganda works as the children’s advocate with the goal of regaining the rightful inheritance of their family’s land.
 Uncle Fred has worked with extended family, village chiefs and local authorities to obtain land ownership for almost all of the boys in our program.
 When the boys reach maturity they are confident and well equipped to live as sustainable and contributing members of their community on their own land.

-Vocational SchoolOlder children, who do not pursue academics, can choose to attend vocational school for carpentry, mechanics, culinary or tailoring.
+Vocational SchoolOlder children who do not pursue traditional academics can choose to attend vocational school for carpentry, mechanics, culinary, driving, tailoring, or other skills.
+These children often end up very successful as these skills allow them to acquire jobs quickly.

 Purity ProgramAll children are taught about purity of heart, mind, and body.